carolinebenner/earlybird/README.md

 ### Web Interface

-1. Navigate to the application in your web browser
+1. Navigate to the application in your web browser: https://date-extract-calendar-carolineobenner.replit.app/
 2. Upload a syllabus document (PDF, DOCX, or TXT)
 3. Review the extracted assessment deadlines
 4. Generate calendar files or add events directly to your calendar

-### Command Line

-The application can also be used from the command line:
 ## Team

 This project was created by Master of Management students at the Haskayne School of Business, University of Calgary, as a final project for ENTI 674.